 Improve Your Odds for a Long and Healthy Life

-Any physical activity that raises your heart rate counts.
-This includes activities such as:
+Any activity that raises your heart rate counts.
+It could be brisk walking, sports, housework, or yard work.

-- Some activity is better than none.
+- Remember that some activity is better than none.
 When you have a choice between walking or driving, choose walking.

-- Find activities that you like and keep you coming back.
+- Find activities that you like and that keep you coming back.

 - A smoker's heart rate drops within 20 minutes after the last cigarette.

-- Within two weeks to three months after quitting, a smoker's heart attack risk begins to drop and lung function begins to improve.
+- Within 2 weeks to 3 months after quitting, a smoker's heart attack risk begins to drop, and lung function begins to improve.

-- One year of not smoking cuts the risk of coronary heart disease in half.
+- One year of not smoking cuts the risk of heart disease in half.

-If you are a smoker who has developed a health problem, giving it up can still make a difference.
-If you face surgery, chemotherapy, or other treatments, quitting smoking helps improve your body's ability to respond to treatment and heal.
-It may also lower the risk of a cancer returning or a second cancer developing.
+Know that it’s never too late.
+If you’re a smoker who has developed a health problem, giving it up can still make a difference.
+For example, if you need surgery, chemotherapy, or other treatments, quitting smoking helps your body respond to treatment and heal.
+If you've had cancer, it may also lower the risk of a cancer returning or a second cancer developing.

 - Make a list of reasons you want to quit.